-I have always been good at advising financial advisors on how to make over their business so that they are appealing to a more prosperous crowd.
+I help financial advisors shift their thinking about who they want to work with.
+Clients learn how to make over their business so that they are appealing to a more prosperous crowd.
 Fewer clients, but with more assets.
 It just makes sense.

 I have to give my clients credit: it takes guts to change.

-Making the decision that it’s time to quit accepting $5000 Roth IRA rollovers and stop taking on problem customers is very scary.
+Making the decision that it’s time to quit accepting clients with small balances, some of whom could be problem customers, is very scary.
 But one year from now you will still be where you are right now.
 So why not get moving on making those changes?

 Finding well-to-do clients is no easy task either.
 Easy street is not straight ahead.
 But if you have the budget to reinvent your practice, it is well worth it.